- 1 What Is Motion Isolation?

 And that’s a really good thing for a lot people, since memory foam tends to come with a few drawbacks.

-You can check out our full article on it here, where we compare memory foam mattresses with traditional innersprings.
+Check out our article in which we compare memory foam mattresses with traditional innersprings.

 Basically, though, memory foam mattresses just don’t work for certain kinds of people.